01More Stock Options or a Higher Bonus

 When cash budgets are closed, hiring managers sometimes still have a little wiggle room to raise your compensation in other ways.
 Two possibilities: more stock options or a better bonus.

-These are an easier sell than higher salary because neither raises your base pay, which means that your future raises won’t be higher as a result.
+These are an easier sell than a higher salary because neither raises your base pay, which means that your future raises won’t be higher as a result.
 They’re also slightly risky for you, the prospective employee, because they depend on things outside your control, like the market when your company goes public/sells in the case of stock or the company’s financial success during the year in the case of a bonus.

 Still, if you can’t get the hiring manager to boost your salary, one of these options might make you money down the line.
 It’s worth a try, especially if you don’t trade salary to get them.